Master Class STAGING EVIL: Folk Devils, Social Dramaturgy, Performance and Object Making by Steven Warwick

 This five day course focuses on connecting different islands of possibility.
 Through a combined rigorous theoretical framework and fluid approaches to praxes, you will facilitate your own approach to how we stage ‘evil’, garner an understanding of why we even still use the phrase, how you create meaning and articulate a narrative convincing for the public stage of appearances and representation.
 Bridging research and artistic practice, critical discussion, rethinking queer, technological, linguistic and art history, each session will build upon the former with the goal of dismantling preconceived ideas about socio-political taxonomies, binaries, and systems.
 Collaboration and group discussion are also integral parts of the course.
 Participants will have the opportunity to engage with fellow artists and share areas of knowledge.
 This exchange of ideas and experiences can further enhance the learning experience for all involved by manifesting desires and goals which you are yearning to realise.
 By being exposed to previously unknown approaches, artists can refine their skills and open up new techniques into their work.

-The course will incorporate readings from sources such as Stanley Kubrick, the futuristic electro of Dopplereffekt, Uncanny Horror, activist rhetoric, media theorists, film, television, theatre, music, installation and performance.
+The course will incorporate readings from sources such as Uncanny Horror, shadow self, activist rhetoric, media theorists, film, television, theatre, music, installation and performance.

 General Guidelines